Evan Neumann: 2021 United States Capitol attack

 The US Justice Department stated that Neumann confronted police at the 2021 United States Capitol attack and asked them: "I'm willing to die, are you?"
 In 2022, NPR quoted the federal indictment against him: "he broke down barricades and used his fists and the metal object to strike officers.
 He allegedly assaulted at least four different officers over the course of several hours".

-Following the attack, Neumann fled to Ukraine to escape arrest by the FBI.
+Following the events of the day, Neumann left and traveled to several countries, and eventually to Ukraine to escape alleged political persecution by the FBI.

 In August 2021, Neumann was concerned that Ukrainian authorities were tracking him and he crossed into Belarus by foot near Pinsk where he sought asylum, claiming he was facing "political persecution" in the US.

 In November 2021, he was interviewed on Belarusian state-owned television channel Belarus 1 and rejected the charges against him.

 On December 10, 2021, a grand jury indicted him for fourteen offences including assaulting a police officer, and violent entry.

 In March 2022, Neumann was granted asylum by the Belarusian government.
 He is living in Brest.

-Neumann is an FBI most wanted fugitive.
+On January 20, 2025, the first day of the second presidency of Donald Trump, Neumann was pardoned along with nearly every other participant in the Capitol attack, dropping all charges against him.